CCPA fines Flipkart for allowing sale of substandard domestic pressure cookers on its platform | Business

 - India

 The Central Consumer Protection Authority (CCPA) on Wednesday said it has imposed a penalty of Rs 1,00,000 on e-commerce player Flipkart for allowing the sale of substandard domestic pressure cookers on its platform.
-Speaking to PTI, CCPA Chief Commissioner Nidhi Khare said a penalty of Rs 1,00,000 has been imposed on Flipkart for allowing the sale of substandard pressure cookers on its e-commerce platform and violating the rights of consumers.
+Speaking to PTI, CCPA Chief Commissioner Nidhi Khare said a penalty of Rs 1,00,000 has been imposed on Flipkart for allowing the sale of pressure cookers without a mandatory quality standard mark on its e-commerce platform and violating the rights of consumers.
 Flipkart has also been directed to notify consumers of all 598 pressure cookers sold on its platform, recall the pressure cookers and reimburse money to the consumers, she said.

 The company has also been asked to submit a compliance report of the same within 45 days, she added.
+Since February 2021, the government has mandated conformity of standards and the use of the quality mark on domestic pressure cookers to protect consumers from the risk of suffering injury and in the interest of the public at large.
+All domestic pressure cookers are required to conform to 'IS 2347:2017'' standard and due diligence is required to be done whether the pressure cookers are offered for sale online or offline.

+According to the CCPA, Flipkart in its 'Terms of Use' has mentioned 'powered by Flipkart' on every invoice of the product and distinguishing sellers as 'Gold, Silver and Bronze' for distribution of various benefits, which indicates the role played by the e-commerce major in the sale of the pressure cookers on its platform.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)